How Hypnosis Works

 Have you ever tried to break a bad habit — then kept on doing it?
 Ever had feelings that you didn't understand?
 Things were OK logically, but you still felt nervous or angry or afraid?
 Maybe you experienced some kind of compulsion, and you just couldn't change the way you felt or reacted?

 In many cases, we don't know why we do what we do -- or we do know but we can't control it.
 This is because the source of the problem is below the conscious level.
-That's why the problem is so difficult to solve with just talk or tricks or willpower.
+That's why the challenge can be so difficult to overcome with just talk or tricks or willpower.
 Hypnosis enables you to work directly in the areas where those feelings and habits come from.

 You have the ability to make the changes you desire, it is the job of the hypnotist to guide you, sort of like a coach.